 - 1. Preschool three and four year olds with an IEP are automatically .5 FTE. - 2.
 Preschool three and four year olds without an IEP are counted (for FTE) but not funded. - 3.
 At-risk four year olds are automatically .5 FTE. - 4.
 Preschool five year olds with an IEP are automatically 1.0 FTE. - 5.
-Preschool five year olds without an IEP are counted (for FTE) but not funded. - 6.
-Kindergarten (for 2017-18) will be based on 2016-17 audited enrollment and students without an IEP are automatically 1.0 FTE if the district offers all day Kindergarten during 2017-18.
+Preschool five year olds without an IEP should be enrolled as Kindergartners for funding purposes, but academically should be placed where appropriate (for example, placed in preschool). are counted (for FTE) but not funded. - 6.
+Kindergarten (for 2018-19) will be based on 2017-18 audited enrollment and each student's FTE will be based on minutes enrolled. and students without an IEP are automatically 1.0 FTE if the district offers all day Kindergarten during 2017-18.
 Otherwise, 2017-18 enrollment is based 2016-17 enrollment and each Kindergarten student will count as 0.5 FTE. - 7.
 Kindergarteners with an IEP are automatically 1.0 FTE. - 8.
-Grades 1 12, with an IEP are automatically 1.0 FTE, except when also enrolled in a virtual school, See: "Special Ed Students Also Attending Virtual School" on page 18. - 9.
+Grades 1 12, with an IEP are automatically 1.0 FTE, except when also enrolled in a virtual school, See: "Special Ed Students Also Attending Virtual School" on page 17. - 9.
 Students identified as "concurrently enrolled" computation changes to minutes enrolled divided by 300, rounded to one decimal.
-See "Concurrent High School Enrollment" on page 20.
+See "Concurrent High School Enrollment" on page 19.